Cranberry Spritzer Mocktail

 Directions

-In a saucepan, combine the cranberries, water, and sugar and bring to a gentle boil, then cook for 8–10 minutes, stirring occasionally, until the cranberries burst completely and the liquid turns deep red and aromatic.
+Add the fresh cranberries, water, and sugar to a medium saucepan and bring to a gentle boil over medium heat.
+Reduce slightly and cook for 8–10 minutes, stirring occasionally, until the cranberries burst fully and the liquid turns deep ruby red and aromatic.
+This step extracts acidity, color, and subtle tannic bitterness that define the drink’s structure.

 *Notes